 Doesn't matter anymore because Operate Shooting Star changed SkullMan to D code and ShadowMan to T code.
 This is to spread out the variety of Navi codes, because there are a lot of S-named Navis in the game.

-So Lan saves the entire internet (and the world sometimes) every game.
-You'd think he'd at least get recognized by the officials and be acknowledged as being more than just some kid right?
+So Lan and Mega save the entire internet (and the world, sometimes) every game.
+You'd think they'd at least get recognized by the Officials and be acknowledged as being more than just some kids, right?
 Haha no. (Every once in a blue moon, you'll find someone who knows them, but it's rare and usually completely irrelevant).

 Fire beats Wood beats Elec beats Aqua beats Fire from day one; 6 implements the tactical variant for the secondary elements (Sword beats Wind beats Cursor beats Breaking beats Sword).